 Treatment of most metabolic conditions starts with lifestyle and dietary interventions.
 A brisk walk, running, swimming, or cycling are among the best exercises to burn fats and calories.

 This should be combined with a low-calorie diet.
-Diet high in fiber, low in carbohydrates, and calories when combined with regular aerobic exercise for 30 minutes or more constitutes the best practice for weight loss programs.
+A diet high in fiber, low in carbohydrates, and calories when combined with regular aerobic exercise for 30 minutes or more constitutes the best practice for weight loss programs.

 A long list of medications is available to treat diabetes.
 However, few medicines effectively treat obesity.

 Since diabesity is diabetes occurring in the context of obesity, treating obesity effectively might cure diabetes in these patients.

 Until now, most medications used to treat diabetes caused weight gain.
 This would initiate the vicious cycle of weight gain, immobility, and hyperglycemia.